 Relaxation at Lake Bunyonyi

 On the 5th day, we had to drive direct and cross the border to Rwanda through the Cyanika border and transfer to Volcanoes National Park the home to the rare and endangered mountain gorillas in Rwanda.
-En-route, we visited the beautiful twin lakes for memorable photos before you proceed to the park for lunch and relaxation as we waited for dinner and overnight at Mountain Gorilla View Lodge.
+En route, we visited the beautiful twin lakes for memorable photos before we proceed to the park for lunch and relaxation as we waited for dinner and overnight at Mountain Gorilla View Lodge.

 Second Gorilla trekking in Volcanoes National Park

 The 6th day, was the day of doing gorilla trekking in Rwanda, we had to wake up early in the morning and transfer to the park headquarters of Volcanoes National Park with our gorilla trekking permits and gorilla trekking gear for registration and gorilla group allocation.
 At the park headquarters, we were shortly briefed about the gorilla trekking rule and regulations, and then we were accompanied by an armed guard and two ranger guides and then we entered the jungle in search of mountain gorillas.
 We hiked into the volcano Virunga hills and green valley for something like 3hours before we met the gorillas, the tracking activity is a bit tiresome but the encounter with these gentle giants makes you forget all the hardships you went through as you were searching for them.
 When we met the gorillas, we were given a full hour to spend with them gorillas and we got a chance to take photos and record videos.
 After this amazing experience with gorillas, we returned to the lodge for relaxation.